What are your opening times?

 - Sending in your request via post with a Self-Addressed envelope.

-- In person, and leaving your request in our Prescription mail box.
+- In person, and leaving your request in our Prescription mail box at the front door.

 How long must I wait for my Prescription?